azycat/folio/README.md

-# Creative Portfolio
+# 'Folio
-Built with tailpages
+simple portfolio built with Jekyll, Liquid, HTML, and TailwindCSS